 29.02.12.
 Steel mesh fence cordon.
 Red zone, demolition junk between abandoned bldgs, Peterborough St

-In the suburbs, especially along Avon River banks, there were 1 000s of ghost houses, yet little new housing was being built.
-House owners were annoyed, as little affordable land was available for rebuilding, so people were leaving Christchurch.
-Never mind CERA's broken promise that orange & white zoners would hear about their land zoning by the end of February.
+In the suburbs, especially along Avon River banks, there were 1 000s of ruined-houses, yet little new housing was being built.
+House-owners were annoyed, as little affordable land was available for rebuilding, so people were leaving Christchurch.
+Never mind CERA's broken promise that orange-zoners & white-zoners would hear about their land-zoning by the end of February.

 29.02.12.
 Serial quake trashed house & house demolition site, Peterborough St